-- (i) Secretarial Standard-1 (Meetings of Board of Directors) and Secretarial Standard-2 (General Meetings) issued by The Institute of Company Secretaries of India. - (ii) The Listing agreements entered into by the Company with National Stock Exchange of India Ltd and BSE Ltd.
+- (i) Secretarial Standard- 1 (Meetings of Board of Directors) and Secretarial Standard- 2 (General Meetings) issued by The Institute of Company Secretaries of India. - (ii) The Listing agreements entered into by the Company with National Stock Exchange of India Ltd and BSE Ltd

-During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, guidelines, standards, etc mentioned above subject to the following observations:
+During the period under review the Company has complied with the provisions of the Act, Rules, Regulations, guidelines, standards, etc mentioned above.